Christian Radio Host: Eclipse Is A Sign Of The Work Of Satan

 Centuries ago, celestial events such as eclipses evoked deep superstition.

-For some people, that’s still the case today as a Christian radio host claimed that Monday’s total eclipse of the sun may be a “message” from God.
+And they still do for some people, as a Christian radio host claimed that Monday’s total eclipse of the sun may be a “message” from God.

-Bryan Fischer, host of a Christian radio show called “Focal Point,” said the Bible states that the sun and moon serve as “signs.”
+Bryan Fischer, host of a Christian radio show called “Focal Point,” posted on Facebook that the Bible states the sun and moon serve as “signs.”

 Then, he attempted to interpret those signs like a fortune teller.

-“This is a metaphor, or a sign, of the work of the Prince of Darkness in obscuring the light of God’s truth,” he wrote, adding:

-“Satan, and those who unwittingly serve as his accomplices by resisting the public acknowledgement of God and seeking to repress the expression of Christian faith in our land, are bringing on us a dark night of the national soul.”
+“This is a metaphor, or a sign, of the work of the Prince of Darkness in obscuring the light of God’s truth,” he wrote, adding, “Satan, and those who unwittingly serve as his accomplices by resisting the public acknowledgement of God and seeking to repress the expression of Christian faith in our land, are bringing on us a dark night of the national soul.”

-Fischer, whose radio show claimed to be “the home of muscular Christianity,” called on his followers to “fight the darkness that we may return this nation to an unapologetic acknowledgement and embrace of the God of the Founders and his transcendent standard for human behavior as enshrined in the Ten Commandments.”
+Fischer, whose radio show claims to be “the home of muscular Christianity,” called on his followers to “fight the darkness that we may return this nation to an unapologetic acknowledgement and embrace of the God of the Founders and his transcendent standard for human behavior as enshrined in the Ten Commandments.”

 He included a disclaimer that he did not, in fact, receive a “revelation from God” related to the eclipse but his post was instead “an effort to ponder this sign in the heavens and speculate as to its possible spiritual implications.”